Gabrielle Walcott: Early life

 Walcott was born in Port of Spain on 26 June 1984.
-She is the oldest of her three siblings: Heidi, Joshua and Sophie Walcott.
-She attended St. Bernadette's Primary School, Providence Girls' Secondary School, The University of the West Indies School of Continuing Studies, The University of the West Indies and later pursued acting and theatre arts at HB Studios in New York City, United States.
+She is the oldest of three siblings: Heidi, Joshua and Sophie Walcott.
+She attended St. Bernadette's Primary School, Providence Girls' Secondary School, the University of the West Indies School of Continuing Studies, the University of the West Indies and later pursued acting and theatre arts at HB Studios in New York City, United States.
 She is a professionally trained model but is not signed to any modelling agencies.

-An experienced equestrian show jumper, Walcott also took up hobbies such as dance, yoga, Pilates, photography, hockey, and art and has always had a passion for acting and theatre.
+An experienced equestrian show jumper, Walcott also took up hobbies such as dance, yoga, Pilates, photography, hockey, and art and enjoys acting and theatre.
 She is a long-time member and supporter of the Trinidad and Tobago Society for Prevention of Cruelty to Animals (the TTSPCA).

 Acting and production work

 Walcott was the female lead in the 2005 music video "Wanna Love U Girl" by Robin Thicke, directed by Hype Williams, and in the 2004 “Tempted to Touch” video also produced by Hype Williams for Barbadian soca artist Rupee.
 She is credited as an extra in the 2006 movie Backlash and the 2010 Norwegian film "Limbo."

 Her other production credits include Set Artist for Real World/Road Rules Challenge: The Gauntlet in 2005 and as wardrobe supervisor for Backlash in 2008.